Facebook tracking pixel

 Your doctor will also review your complete health history, including any past illnesses, current medications, and lifestyle habits like your diet, exercise routine, and stress levels.
 This holistic view is critical because many factors can influence testosterone levels.
 The goal is to build a complete picture of your health to ensure TRT is the right and safest path forward for you.

-The Physical Exam and Lab Work
+The Physical Exam and Required Lab Work

 After discussing your symptoms, your provider will move on to gathering objective data.
 This typically includes a physical exam and, most importantly, comprehensive lab work.
 A legitimate diagnosis requires more than a single testosterone test.
 To get an accurate reading, your doctor will likely order at least two separate blood tests to measure both your total and free testosterone levels, as these can fluctuate.